“The Kroot are a nasty bit of business. All xenos are a blight, but I hate those avian bastards almost as much as I hate orks.

 But orders are orders.
 Although I fantasized about pulling the trigger—and I kept my crosshairs firmly centered on the xeno’s forehead—I just watched and waited.

 Nearly an hour passed.
 I guess it took time for a patrol to be organized, and I’m sure it moved slowly in an attempt to sneak up on its prey.
 But I could tell instantly when the patrol got close.
-The Kroot’s head suddenly jerked to the right, and it disappeared into the forest.
+The Kroot’s head suddenly jerked to its right, and it disappeared into the forest.

 I voxed my opinion of what was going on and, naturally, the officer on the other end of the vox told me to quit thinking and just do my job.